Spaqin/spaq-in/src/posts/one-album-with-fiio-cp-dp.md

 There's only one issue I have with this device.
 When the tape is done, it will not stop automatically.
 Fast Forward or Rewind will also not unclick when they're done; the player will drain the battery in that time.
 So it's not perfect for pure pocket-only usage, if your hands are busy or you just forget to stop.

 Would I recommend it?
 Again, if you have a tapedeck already, there's little use.
 But if it's crap or you're looking for a new one, you can't go wrong with FiiO CP-13.
 It's supposedly serviceable; speed is adjustable, although not easily reachable.

+# But why bother if literally everything is more convenient?

+Hard not to agree with this.
+FLACs on HDD can be higher quality than CD; streaming allows you to listen to anything ever made, physical media can get damaged or lose quality over time with tapes.

+It's either a delusion or something else at play, right?
+Someone born too late, weird hipster guy trying to live in the past because he can't cope with the modern times.
+Probably.

+To me there is a point of regaining control, bouncing back from "you will own nothing and you will be happy".
+Insurance from losing internet on a plane; insurance from streaming services adding extra ads, worsening quality or demanding payment.
+That's covered by digital copies on a hard drive, phone or Zune.

+The other part is avoiding distractions.
+I like the Chinese word for a "smartphone", "hand machine".
+They're not very smart, nor they are used as phones, but they're in your hands and they're machines.
+Playing music will get you bombarded with notifications, or the mere temptation to check on social media, and two hours later you'll wake up from doomscrolling.
+On a PC it's not much different; opening a browser the first thing after logging in seem extremely natural.
+While it's the exact opposite.

+Services which now create the centre of the internet are designed by professional overpaid committees to keep you engaged for as long as they can, with colors, animation, ragebait.
+And I just wanted to listen to Long Season while on mushrooms.
+Now that's dangerous.
+Or play some jazz while doing house chores, or reading a book.
+And I still see more value in listening to the whole album (or a crafted mixtape) rather than a random shuffle of a playlist.

+One more thing is that I really don't just buy any album, I am not hoarding; I get the ones I like the most.
+The rest can live digitally.
+If I want to listen to something, I know it will be good, I just need to pick a genre.
+It's still not my main way of listening to music, but it's the main way of actually experiencing it.